Alexisonfire: Watch Out! (2004–2005)

 Alexisonfire recorded their second album with Julius Butty at his Silo Studios near Hamilton, Ontario, Watch Out! and was released on June 29, 2004.
-It was released worldwide, mainly through Distort but through Equal Vision Records in the USA, and Sorepoint Records in the UK.
+It was released worldwide, mainly through Distort but through Equal Vision Records in the US, and Sorepoint Records in the UK.
 It debuted at No. 6 on the Nielsen Soundscan Top 200, sold 6,000 copies in its first week, received gold certification in Canada in twelve weeks, and certified platinum in 2007.
 The critical reception came from the fact that the band was more focused from the eighteen months of touring, helping them harness more aggression, release more emotion, and fine-tune all the tracks.
 The album was noted as a real departure from their debut album, and was a critical success.

 As soon as the album was released, the band went on tour, playing the Vans Warped Tour on several US dates, and then heading to the UK, playing the Reading and Leeds Festivals and other British gigs.
 (While playing Glasgow with Johnny Truant and The Blood Roses in, the members of all three bands had the word "Yeti" tattooed on themselves.
 On an episode of the MuchMusic program The New Music, Pettit and Green said that the idea for the tattoos came from the 1988 Gary Oldman film The Firm.)
 The band spent all of 2005 on the road, touring the UK, US, Canada and Europe.
 They also played the Summer Sonic Festival in Japan.

 On June 14, 2005, Alexisonfire posted a statement on their website stating that founding drummer Jesse Ingelevics had left the band.
 He was replaced by Jordan Hastings, late of the band Jersey.

 At the MuchMusic Video Awards, the video for the song "Accidents" won Best Independent Video, and the band was nominated for the Peoples' Choice Award – Favourite Canadian Group.
 At the Juno Awards of 2005, Alexisonfire won the award for New Group of the Year.